jasonccox/diy-static-site/README.md

 # Static Site

-This repo contains my static site's content as well as the `Makefile` needed to build it.
+This repo contains a previous version of my static site.
+I took a DIY approach and used `pandoc` and a `Makefile` to build it.

 ## How It Works